 Staying in touch with your team, clients, vendors and suppliers is critical in making sure there are no surprises in managing your events.
 But it’s also important to allow those people to communicate with each other and to keep a record of all those communications in case of confusion or misunderstandings.

-Many restaurant catering systems for events include some type of message board tool or even integrations with platforms like Gmail or Outlook so you can manage all your email communications from inside the application.
+Many restaurant catering systems for events include some type of event email software tool for managing email communications inside the application, and the best ones also offer integrations with platforms like Gmail or Outlook so you can use your existing email addresses to send/receive emails.
 Also, be aware that more and more platforms are integrating text messaging into their communications platform (as this is often a preferred mode of communication for many younger clients).

 Having a clean, professional event floor plan diagram for each event can pay dividends for two reasons: 1) it will impress clients and show them exactly how their event will look, and 2) it lets you show your staff exactly what furniture and equipment needs to be set up and where.
 Some restaurant management software systems include space/room layout tools as part of the packages they offer, and these tend to be easy-to-use, drag-and-drop style tools where you can place elements like tables, chairs, walls, etc., into the layout.